Skip to content

 1. When an application initiates an authentication request, the user gets redirected to Asgardeo.

-2. If the user has used an external identity provider for authentication, Asgardeo redirects the user to the selected external IdP.
+2. If the user selects an external IdP for authentication, Asgardeo redirects the user to the relevant IdP.

 How JIT user provisioning works

-With this process, new user accounts are automatically provisioned to Asgardeo through external IdPs.
+With this process, new user accounts are automatically provisioned to Asgardeo when users log in with external IdPs.

-To enable/disable JIT user provisioning for an external Identity provider:
+To enable JIT user provisioning for an external Identity provider:

-1. On the Asgardeo Console, click Connections and select the relevant IdP.
+1. On the Asgardeo Console, click Connections and select the relevant connection.

-2. Go to the Advanced tab of the selected IdP.
+2. Go to the Just-in-Time Provisioning tab of the selected connection.

 4. Click Update to save.